 So witches everywhere, do you have more costuming ideas?
 Please add them to the comments below to share them with our readers.

 Raven Fox Capes and Cloaks is here to help you with your witch costume needs.
 We create specially designed cloaks in rich, luxurious fabrics with side pockets for your phone and small items.
-Black, teal or purple cloaks…and more colors coming in the future!!
+Currently, Teal and purple cloaks…and more colors coming in the future!!